 ON-PREMISES

-If all your employees work on the same premises and in the case where remote access is not required, this model can be preferred.
-Or choose the on-premises option if you could afford a private cloud setup to enable remote access.
+If all your employees work on the same premises and in cases where remote access is not required, this model can be preferred.
+Or choose the on-premises option if you can afford a private cloud setup to enable remote access.

 CLOUD

-Cloud storage is typically available from any system, anywhere, and at any time and can be accessed from anywhere anytime.
-The users need not bother about operating system capabilities.
+Cloud storage is typically available from any system, anywhere, and at any time, and can be accessed from anywhere, anytime.
+The users need not bother about the operating system capabilities.

 According to remote work statistics, nearly 34 percent of workers prefer to work in the cloud and will look for a new job if they are required to return to the office.